Vagabond2k/NLT/README.md

 ```

 # Python Requirements 3.11 In case to test the PandasAI version of the Agent.
+you can see here pandasAI only works on python < 3.11.9
+Also you have to change and use a dedicated requirements file named requirements_pandasai.txt
 ```
 curl https://pyenv.run | bash